By Helen Dyulgerov ACA AITI

 13th Feb 2018

-Whether you are starting out in business or running a successful SME staying on-top of tax responsibilities is increasingly important.
+Whether you are starting out in business or running a successful SME staying on-top of Irish tax filing responsibilities is increasingly important.
 Nearly 80% of taxes in Ireland is collected for Revenue by Irish businesses and the role of Revenue authorities is largely counting and checking.
 In 2017 the tax collected was a record high due partially to Revenue enquiries, audits or investigations of taxpayers which yielded €492M.
 Revenue audits can be extremely costly to businesses as they disrupt normal business activities and can take months to resolve.
 Any business that requires a public licence could be unable to produce a tax clearance certificate to secure new contracts or retain existing work.
 In 2017 there were 24 tax and duty offences resulting in criminal convictions and 301 individuals were published on the List of Tax Defaulters.
 The list is published by the Revenue Commissioner and details are made available to the public, this could be detrimental to a business.

-For these reasons, it is important to stay on the right side of Ireland’s tax requirements.
+For these reasons, it is important to stay on the right side of Irish tax filing requirements.
 Now that the tax clearance verification process has moved online it is also important to establish a tax compliance record throughout the year and not just at filing time.
 The following tips will assist you in keeping Revenue at bay.

-Make Payments Before the Deadlines
+Make Payments Before Irish Tax Filing Deadlines

 This may seem obvious but making late payments can put you on alert at the Collector Generals’ office.
 The interest on unpaid and underpaid accounts is 8% per annum and 10% if VAT or PAYE.
-Any interest payments made are not tax deductible on your income tax or corporation tax liability for the year.
+Any interest payments made are not tax-deductible on your income tax or corporation tax liability for the year.

 Make Payroll a Priority